Connect with others who understand.

 Oxygen Therapy

-As previously discussed, you may feel dizzy or faint if your heart can’t pump enough oxygen-rich blood to your brain.
-Oxygen therapy can help increase oxygen levels in your blood to make sure your brain and other organs can get the amount they need to function properly.
+As discussed earlier, you may feel dizzy or faint if your heart can’t pump enough oxygen-rich blood to your brain.
+Oxygen therapy can help boost oxygen levels in your blood to make sure your brain and other organs get the oxygen they need to function well.

 Lifestyle Changes

-Regular physical exercise is important for people with PAH.
-Pulmonary rehabilitation may be helpful to teach you how to exercise with less shortness of breath and dizziness.
-Talk to your health care provider about the best exercise plan for you.
+Lifestyle changes may also help you manage PAH symptoms such as dizziness and fainting.
+For example, regular physical activity is important, and pulmonary rehabilitation programs can teach you how to exercise safely with less shortness of breath and dizziness.
+Talk to your healthcare provider about the best exercise plan for you.

-It’s important to talk to your health care provider about your PAH symptoms, such as dizziness and fainting.
-They may change your treatment plan based on your symptoms and medication side effects.
+It’s important to talk with your healthcare provider about PAH symptoms such as dizziness and fainting.
+Your doctor may change your treatment plan based on your symptoms or side effects from medication.

-You can also try to avoid activities that make you feel dizzy or faint, such as:
+You can also try to avoid activities that may trigger dizziness or fainting, such as:

 • Skipping meals